 And if I am using an alternate numeric base, 10-based metric measurement loses its nice convenience the moment you leave base-10 anyway, so I may as well make myself a new one.
 (Note: this isn't any sort of problem with metric, which works well for the numeric base in which it was intended to operate, but an issue with trying to force it to do something it wasn't intended for!)

-Rather than doing something arbitrary like measuring a bit of my (or Henry I's) body, or something rather-local like dividing up the polar-circumfrerence of the planet I currently happen to live on (actually a very clever idea in context, and would have been very useful in oceanic navigation if metric-degrees for measuring angles had ever caught on!), I looked about for something a bit more universal.
+Rather than doing something arbitrary like measuring a bit of my (or Henry I's) body, or something rather-local like dividing up the polar-circumference of the planet I currently happen to live on (actually a very clever idea in context, and would have been very useful in oceanic navigation if metric-degrees for measuring angles had ever caught on!), I looked about for something a bit more universal.

 There are a few 'universal' units about.
 Based on things that are (as far as we know) the same everywhere in the universe.
 I played around with the 'hydrogen line' at 21cm for a bit.
 Then I discovered Planck units - units at the very extremes of what is physically possible to measure!
 We can't actually even measure them, they are so extreme, but we (think we) know about them because they keep falling out of various physics equations.
 Being at the extreme, they are largely useless for more than simplifying some of these physics equations: a Planck length is so small it makes atoms look like planets, and a single Planck temperature unit encompasses all the heat in the universe!
 Not particularly useful in daily life!
 Until you multiply or divide them by huge numbers.
 In my case huge numbers in numeric-base 8.